daniallim/BABABOI-Flight-Airline-System/README.md

 Run the application from Apache NetBeans.

-The system should start from the application's main entry point.
+The system should start from the main entry point and provide access to the airline management modules.

 ---

-## ⚠️ Important Notes
+# ⚠️ Important Notes

-> Please read the following before running the project.

 * Extract the project before opening it in NetBeans.
-* Do not run the application directly from the ZIP file.
+* Do not run the project directly from the ZIP file.
 * Maintain the original project folder structure.
-* Ensure all source files are included.
+* Ensure all Java source files are included.
 * Use **JDK 26** for compatibility.
 * **Apache NetBeans IDE 31 or later** is recommended.
-* Make sure the correct main class is configured before running the project.
+* Make sure the correct main class is configured before running the application.

 ---

-## 🎓 Project Purpose
+# 🎓 Project Purpose

 This project demonstrates how fundamental **Data Structures and Algorithms** can be applied to a practical airline transportation network.

-The main objectives of this project include:
+The main objectives are to:

-* Applying Graph Theory to a real-world airline network.
+* Apply Graph Theory to a real-world airline network.
-* Representing airports and flight routes using a graph structure.
+* Represent airports and flight routes using a graph structure.
-* Implementing DFS for graph traversal.
+* Implement DFS for graph traversal.
-* Implementing BFS for graph traversal.
+* Implement BFS for graph traversal.
-* Implementing Dijkstra's Algorithm for shortest path analysis.
+* Implement Dijkstra's Algorithm for shortest path analysis.
-* Applying Object-Oriented Programming principles.
+* Apply Object-Oriented Programming principles.
-* Developing an interactive Java-based graphical user interface.
+* Develop an interactive Java-based graphical user interface.

 ---

-## 🌏 Airline Network Coverage
+# 🌏 Airline Network Coverage

 The system focuses on domestic airport connections across Malaysia, including:

-🇲🇾 **Peninsular Malaysia**
+* 🇲🇾 **Peninsular Malaysia**
-🇲🇾 **Sabah**
+* 🇲🇾 **Sabah**
-🇲🇾 **Sarawak**
+* 🇲🇾 **Sarawak**

-The airline network can be further expanded by adding more airports and flight routes.
+The airline network can be expanded by adding additional airports and flight routes.

 ---

-## 🔮 Future Improvements
+# 🔮 Future Improvements

-Potential future enhancements include:

 * [ ] Interactive visual graph representation
 * [ ] Database integration